Song cycles (Waterhouse): Overview

 The following table contains for every song cycle the title with translation, the year of composition, the text source and its language(s), voice type (soprano, mezzo-soprano, tenor) and instrument or ensemble, and the number of movements.
-When ensemble is mentioned, it is always the Pierrot ensemble which Arnold Schönberg introduced in his Pierrot Lunaire of 1912: flute, clarinet, violin, cello, piano and percussion.
+When ensemble is mentioned, it is always the Pierrot ensemble which Arnold Schoenberg introduced in his Pierrot Lunaire of 1912: flute, clarinet, violin, cello, piano and percussion.

 Sechs späteste Lieder

 The cycle, composed in 2003, sets six of the late poems by Hölderlin for mezzo-soprano voice and cello in seven movements, with a prelude by the cello, and the final poem spoken as a melodrama: